aws-samples/emr-bootstrap-actions/geos/README.md

 ```

 The cluster will take about 20 minutes to boot up due to needing to compile several projects from source.

+## Docker

+Another option is building a Docker container containing the necessary dependencies.